Cargill/splinter-docs/docs/0.5/howto/using_circuit_templates.md

         first-service: 'a000'
     ```

+    The list of `SplinterServiceBuilder` are then built and the resulting
+    `SplinterServices` are added to the `CreateCircuitBuilder`'s `roster` field

-4. After the builder objects have been generated from the `CircuitCreateTemplate`,
+4. After the builder has been updated for the `CircuitCreateTemplate`,
    any remaining information may be added to any of the builders.
 The Gameroom
    example includes filling in the `members` field of the `CreateCircuitBuilder`.